ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Threats to Validity

 \subsection{Internal Validity}

+\textbf{Subjectivity in Manual Verification.} Determining whether a code modification is actually bug-inducing is an inherently difficult and subjective task.
+To mitigate this subjectivity, our manual audit process relied primarily on explicit commit-message evidence (e.g., statements such as ``reverting due to a crash'') rather than a subjective interpretation of code logic.
+This is because such natural-language mentions provide the most direct and reliable justification from the developers who performed the revert.
+In cases where the commit messages were vague or lacked sufficient reasoning for the revert, we categorized them as incorrectly collected samples.
+Consequently, this conservative auditing approach revealed an error rate of only 8\% (Table~\ref{tab:rq1-audit}), thereby demonstrating the high precision of our curated dataset.
+Despite these rigorous criteria, human inspection is not infallible, and the potential for misjudgment during the verification of the 100 samples remains a threat to internal validity.

-\textbf{Choice of Input Encoding.} We evaluated five representative encodings, including formats inspired by prior JIT-SDP studies.
-However, given that all encodings ultimately derive from \texttt{function\_before} and \texttt{function\_after}, other ways of structuring or combining these views may provide richer signals of semantic change.
-For example, tree-structured or graph-based encodings could expose different aspects of program structure, and hybrid schemes may better capture interactions between edits and surrounding context.
-Exploring such alternatives remains an open avenue for future work.
+\textbf{Input Encodings and Perturbation Strategies.} We evaluated five representative encodings, including formats inspired by prior JIT-SDP studies.
+However, all encodings in our study are derived solely from \texttt{function\_before} and \texttt{function\_after}, which prevents us from leveraging richer semantic signals available in other sources such as commit messages.
+Moreover, even within these code-centric views, alternative ways of structuring the information---such as tree-structured or graph-based encodings---may provide richer signals of semantic change that are not fully captured by the linear, token-based representations used in this work.
+Additionally, we designed four perturbations as diagnostic probes specifically intended to assess semantic sensitivity.
+While our results demonstrated that models remain largely indifferent even under significant semantic disruptions, there may exist alternative perturbation strategies that could further expose the extent of this insensitivity or uncover different facets of modification reasoning.
+Exploring such alternatives and their alignment with diverse real-world scenarios remains an open avenue for future work.

 \textbf{Statistical Power.} All statistical tests were based on 10 independent runs with different seeds.
 While this design controls stochastic variance, a larger number of repetitions could yield stronger statistical power and narrower confidence intervals.
-However, prior AI studies on code intelligence tasks rarely report extensive repetitions: many omit random seeds entirely or rely on a single run, and even the more rigorous works seldom exceed 10 repetitions due to the substantial computational cost of PLMs~\cite{ye2023tram,grishina2023earlybird}.
+However, prior AI studies on code intelligence tasks rarely report extensive repetitions: many omit random seeds entirely or rely on a single run, and even the more rigorous works seldom exceed 10 repetitions due to the substantial computational cost of CLMs~\cite{ye2023tram,grishina2023earlybird}.
 Running 30 or more trials per configuration is generally infeasible in practice.
 Our choice of 10 runs follows this common practice while still providing a reasonable trade-off between robustness and resource constraints.